OUR MISSION

 To provide an opportunity for youth to gain access to medical attention and treatment

-Often youth experiencing, or at-risk of homelessness are without the means to secure health cards and/or various forms of identification.
+Often youth experiencing, or at-risk of homelessness, are without the means to secure health cards and/or various forms of identification.
 Our multi-building campus allows for onsite visits from both mental and physical health professionals when needed.
 A Registered Nurse Practitioner, from the Downtown Community Health Centre, offers weekly appointments to youth who are suffering from various medical conditions and/or who are in need of medical treatment.
 It is important that youth receive immediate attention when wounds are sustained or illnesses occur.
-During the peaks of COVID-19, vaccine information and education was made available and vaccine clinics were held.
+Additionally, the Sanguen Health Van comes to our campus once a week to connect youth with harm reduction supplies.

 OUR HISTORY